SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2026-01-03-TESMD-framework-worship-song-analysis.md

 - A **resilient confidence pair** forms at a moderate distance, linking *Desert Song* and *Bless God / Every Chance I Get* around lived trust, forward motion, and steady musical drive.

-- A **devotional‑-formational prayer cluster** emerges through mutual closeness between *Lead Me to the Cross*, *I Will Exalt You*, and *Like Incense / Sometimes by Step*, forming a reflective grouping marked by surrender, affection, and interior formation.
+- A **devotional--formational prayer cluster** emerges through mutual closeness between *Lead Me to the Cross*, *I Will Exalt You*, and *Like Incense / Sometimes by Step*, forming a reflective grouping marked by surrender, affection, and interior formation.

 - *Calvary's Enough* remains **unclustered** as a cruciform singularity, while *Soon* **stands apart** as a devotional eschatological outlier.